livewire/livewire/docs/properties.md

 }
 ```

-Now if you set it as a property inside a Livewire component, an error will be thrown telling you that the `Customer` property type isn't supported:
+Attempting to set an instance of this class to a Livewire component property will result in an error telling you that the `Customer` property type isn't supported:

 ```php
 class ShowCustomer extends Component